 Several different types of activities are being used throughout the course to strengthen all the topics and increase knowledge retention.
 The activities may start from open-ended questions from the instructors to the students, poll questions and matching, open or closed questions, group discussions, and group activities too.
 This is a great way of interactive learning technique which is based on adult learning theories.

 1. Healthcare Industry: In this, you need to understand the Healthcare environment, foundational health data management, and also third-party relationships.

 2. Regulatory Environment: The outline of this course is:

 - b.
 Need to understand the international regulations and controls

 - d.
 Compare the internal practices with new policies and procedures

 - e.
-Need to understand the responses on risk based decision.
+Need to understand the responses to the risk-based decisions.

 - f.
-Comply with code of ethics in Healthcare information.
+Comply with the code of ethics in Healthcare information.

-3. Information Risk Assessment: In this domain, you need to understand about the risk assessment and identify the control assessment procedures within the organizational risk frameworks.
-Also, need to participate in the risk assessment which consists with the role in the organization.
+3. Information Risk Assessment: In this domain, you need to understand the risk assessment and identify the control assessment procedures within the organizational risk frameworks.
+Also, need to participate in the risk assessment which consists of the role in the organization.
 Make proper efforts to remediate gaps.

 4. Information Governance and Risk Management: